egore/tech-stack-analyzer/README.md

 # Tech Stack Analyzer

+> **Work in Progress**
+> This project is under active development.
+The output format, API, and configuration structure may change.
+While the core functionality is stable, breaking changes may occur as we refine the functionalities and add new features.
+Use in production environments at your own discretion.

 A high-performance technology stack analyzer written in Go, re-implementing [specfy/stack-analyser](https://github.com/specfy/stack-analyser) with improvements and extended technology support.

 ## What This Project Does